abokth/swamid-errorurl/README.md

 The JSP version (in the jsp directory):

 1. Replace logo.png with your own logo
-1. Update at least DISPLAYNAME and EMAIL in config.jsp
+1. Update at least DISPLAYNAME and EMAIL in WEB-INF/resources/texts.\*.json
+1. Download json.org from https://github.com/stleary/JSON-java and save to WEB-INF/lib
-1. Upload the contents of jsp to, for example, https://saml-error.example.com
+1. Upload the contents of jsp to, for example, /opt/tomcat/webapps (https://saml-error.examepl.com/error/) and restart Tomcat
-1. Tell your federation operator to set the errorURL of your Identity Provider to https://saml-error.example.com/?errorurl_code=ERRORURL_CODE&errorurl_ts=ERRORURL_TS&errorurl_rp=ERRORURL_RP&errorurl_tid=ERRORURL_TID&errorurl_ctx=ERRORURL_CTX
+1. Tell your federation operator to set the errorURL of your Identity Provider to https://saml-error.example.com/error/?errorurl_code=ERRORURL_CODE&errorurl_ts=ERRORURL_TS&errorurl_rp=ERRORURL_RP&errorurl_tid=ERRORURL_TID&errorurl_ctx=ERRORURL_CTX

 The .Net Core version (in the dotnetapp directory):

 1. Replace wwwroot/images/logo.png with your own logo
-1. Update at least DISPLAYNAME and EMAIL in Resources/Controllers/HomeController.\*.resx
+1. Update at least DISPLAYNAME and EMAIL in texts.\*.json
-1. Optional, add a footer text in Resources/Controllers/HomeController.\*.resx
 1. Upload the published version of dotnetapp to, for example, https://saml-error.example.com
 1. Tell your federation operator to set the errorURL of your Identity Provider to https://saml-error.example.com/?errorurl_code=ERRORURL_CODE&errorurl_ts=ERRORURL_TS&errorurl_rp=ERRORURL_RP&errorurl_tid=ERRORURL_TID&errorurl_ctx=ERRORURL_CTX